-5.4 Final audit closing meeting
+5.4 Final audit findings meeting

 Significant accounting issues and audit findings, if any, noted during the final audit will be discussed with the CEO, OAG and RSM.
-If there are significant, unresolved matters, then a meeting will also held with the Audit Committee.
+If there are significant, unresolved matters, then a meeting will also held with Council.

-5.5 Audit exit meeting
+5.5 Final audit exit meeting

-The exit meeting with the Audit Committee, OAG and RSM will mainly cover the presentation and discussion of the audit closing report, which will outline any significant audit related matters concerning the financial report, management letters and improvement suggestions for future audits.
+The final audit exit meeting with Audit Committee, OAG and RSM will mainly cover the presentation and discussion of the audit closing report, which will outline any significant audit related matters concerning the financial report, management letters and improvement suggestions for future audits.